 Please do not send your letters to VOM for mailing.
 The letters are more effective when officials see persons have sent them from many different parts of Canada.

-Click here to compose a letter of encouragement to an imprisoned Christian in his or her own language.
+For address of prisoners, or to compose a letter of encouragement to an imprisoned Christian in his or her own language, please visit PrisonerAlert.com.